-Bacon Mashed Potatoes – Cook between 1/4 of a pound to 3/4 of a pound of Bacon and make sure it is crispy.
+Bacon Mashed Potatoes – Cook between 1/4 to to 3/4 of a pound of bacon until crispy.
 Replace half the butter in the recipe below with 1/8 cup – 1/4 cup bacon grease.

-If you end up with lump mashed potatoes that probably means the potatoes were undercooked.
+If you end up with lumpy mashed potatoes that probably means the potatoes were undercooked.
 Don’t worry though there is a simple fix.
 All you need to do is add a little bit more cream or milk to the potatoes and cook the potatoes over a low heat until those lumps start to soften.
-Then just mush the potoatoes again (: repeat till you get the right texture.
-Be carful though not to add to much cream or milk.
+You should be able to mash again to create smooth and creamy mashed potatoes.

 Are Red Or White Potatoes better for mashing?

-Russet or other high starch potatoes like Yukon golds are the best potatoes to use for Mashed potatoes.
-These high starch potatoes will absorb the flavoring of the butter and creams better, and end up more fluffy and smooth mashed potatoes.
-That being said you can use Red Potatoes or types of white potatoes, BUT! they require more mashing to become creamy and have a chance to become more of a paste than mashed potatoes.
+Russet or other high starch potatoes like Yukon golds are the best potatoes to use for mashed potatoes.
+These high starch potatoes will absorb the flavoring of the butter and cream better, and end up more fluffy and velvety smooth.
+That being said you can use red potatoes or types of white potatoes, but they wil require more mashing to become creamy and may be a bit more gummy.

 The Creamiest Mashed Potatoes